openziti/ziti-tunnel-sdk-c/docker/README.md

 - `ZITI_ENROLL_TOKEN`: Optionally, you may supply the enrollment token JWT as a string if `${ZITI_IDENTITY_BASENAME}.jwt` is not mounted
 - `ZITI_IDENTITY_WAIT`: Optionally, you may configure the container to wait max seconds for the JWT or JSON file to appear in the mounted volume

+## Use Case: Hosting Ziti Services {#use-case-hosting}

+This use case involves deploying the OpenZiti tunneler as a reverse proxy to publish regular network servers to your OpenZiti Network.
+You will use the `openziti/ziti-host` container image for this use case.

-## Container Image `openziti/ziti-host`
+### Container Image `openziti/ziti-host`

-This image runs `ziti-edge-tunnel run-host` on the Red Hat 8 Universal Base Image to optimize deployability within the Red Hat ecosystem, e.g., OpenShift.
+This image runs `ziti-edge-tunnel run-host` to invoke the hosting-only mode of the tunneler.
+The parent image of this container is `openziti/ziti-edge-tunnel`.
 The hosting-only mode (`ziti-edge-tunnel run-host`) of the Linux tunneler is helpful for publishing containerized servers.
 YOu may locate the published servers in a Docker bridge network (use network mode `bridge`) or the Docker host's network (use network mode `host`).

 See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti Linux tunneler.

-### Image Tags for `openziti/ziti-host`
+#### Image Tags for `openziti/ziti-host`

 The `openziti/ziti-host` image is published in Docker Hub and automatically updated with new releases.
 You may subscribe to `:latest` (default) or pin a version for stability e.g. `:0.19.11`.

-### Dockerfile for `openziti/ziti-host`
+#### Dockerfile for `openziti/ziti-host`

 The Dockerfile for `openziti/ziti-host` is [./Dockerfile.ziti-host](./Dockerfile.ziti-host).
-There's no build or test automation for this image yet.

-### Hosting a Ziti Service with `openziti/ziti-host`
+#### Hosting a Ziti Service with `openziti/ziti-host`

 Publish servers that are reachable on the Docker host's network, e.g., `tcp:localhost:54321`: